Convert TXT to CSV

 Frequently Asked Questions (FAQ)

-Q: What happens to empty lines in my TXT file?
+Q: What happens to empty lines in the TXT file?

-A: Empty lines are automatically skipped to keep your CSV file clean and compact.
-Only lines with actual content are included in the output.
+A: Empty lines are automatically skipped during conversion to keep the CSV output clean and compact.
+Only lines containing actual text content are included as rows in the CSV file, with sequential line numbers assigned to them.

-Q: What encoding does the CSV file use?
+Q: What columns does the output CSV have?

-Q: Can I open the CSV file in Excel?
+Q: Can I process the CSV with Python pandas?